 Back in Version 8, open source alerting functionality was added in test mode.
 It introduced a new interface with a single dashboard to manage all Grafana and Prometheus alerts.
 Over the course of a year, the developers could better understand what users needed and made efforts to implement a full-fledged built-in alerting system in Grafana.

-In a nutshell, here's what you can deal with alerting now:
+In a nutshell, here's what you can do with alerting now:

 - You can create several alerts for similar actions within one rule and manage each one separately, since the multi-dimensional alert rule has grown to multi-dimensional alerts.